oreillymedia/satturn/README.md

-# metis-file-editor
+# Satturn File Editor
-A file editor with support for markdown and json
+A file editor with support for markdown and json.